hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - collect host, application, and user data for traffic on your network
   - network discovery policy
     - control how the system collects data on your organization's network assets and which network segments and ports are monitored
-    - multidomain deployment: each leaf domain has an independent network discovery policy
+    - <span style="color: #bb6600;">multidomain deployment</sapn>: each leaf domain has an independent network discovery policy
-    - perform host and application detection
+    - perform <span style="color: #bb6600;">host and application detection</span>
   - identity policy
-    - realm: connection between the FMC and the user accounts on the servers you monitor
+    - <span style="color: #bb6600;">realm</span>: connection between the FMC and the user accounts on the servers you monitor
     - A realm consists of one or more LDAP or Microsoft Active Directory servers that share the same directory credentials.
-  - impact flag: evaluating the impact of an intrusion on your network by <span style="text-decoration: underline;">correlating</span> intrusion data, network discovery data, and vulnerability information
+  - impact flag: evaluating the impact of an intrusion on your network by <span style="color: #bb6600;">correlating</span> intrusion data, network discovery data, and vulnerability information
   - health policy
     - using the health monitor to create a health policy (collection of tests)
-    - configured health test criteria for several health modules (tests)
+    - configured <span style="color: #bb6600;">health test criteria</span> for several health modules (tests)
     - control which health modules against each of your appliances
     - configure the specific limits used in the tests run by each module
   - platform settings policy / platform service policy